BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ./setup.sh
 ```

 `./setup.sh` prepares the `admin machine` for using BCM scripts.
-It also installs LXD on the `admin machine` so you can deploy BCM scripts locally for testing. `./setup.sh` creates the directory ~/.bcm, which is where BCM scripts store and manage sensitive deployment options and runtime files.
+It also installs LXD on the `admin machine` so you can deploy BCM scripts locally for testing. docker-ce is also installed so you can run containers locally on the `admin machine` which facilitates USB mounting for hardware wallets. `./setup.sh` creates the directory ~/.bcm, which is where BCM scripts store and manage sensitive deployment options and runtime files.
 Click [here](./setup_README.md) for more information.

 Decide where you want to run your BCM workload.
 You can deploy BCM to the `admin machine` for quick and convenient testing.
 You can consider running BCM in a [multipass-based VM](./multipass/) or in a [cloud provider via cloud-init](./cloud_providers/). `multipass` VMs use lower-level hardware-based virtualization which provide additional security guarantees.
 In the end, all you need to run BCM component is a LXD endpoint configured and controllable by your `admin machine`.
 Use the `lxc remote list`, `lxc remote get-default` and related commands.